ayubf/ScholarSoft/README.md

 -  Teachers

 Every grade has a set number of students.
-Every class has a set number of students.Classes also have students but also one teacher per class.
-Grades can have a number of teachers
+Every class has a set number of students.
+Classes also have students but also one teacher per class.
+Grades can have a number of teachers.

-Teachers are the special class, with multiple grades per teacher but only one class per teacher

 ### Class Breakdown